forkkit/glamplify/README.md

 func handler(ctx context.Context) {

+      // Create the logging config for this request traceID, _ := aws.GetTraceID(ctx)
-     transactionFields := log.TransactionFields{
+      requestScopedFields := log.RequestScopedFields{
-        TraceID: xray.TraceID(r.Context()), // Get TraceID from context or from wherever you have it stored }
+          TraceID:             traceID,				// Get TraceID from context or from wherever you have it stored }

-     logger := log.New(transactionFields)
+      // Then create a logger that will use those transaction fields values when writing out logs logger := log.New(requestScopedFields)

     // Do things